 5. Nagarjuna Sagar Dam – Telangana

-Nagarjuna Sagar Dam is a masonry dam across the Krishna River between Guntur District, Andhra Pradesh, and Nalgonda district, Telangana.
+Nagarjuna Sagar Dam is one of the 10 major dams in India.
+It is a masonry dam across the Krishna River between Guntur District, Andhra Pradesh, and Nalgonda district, Telangana.
 It was constructed in the year 1955.
-It is one of the biggest dams in India, which is also a multipurpose hydro-electric and irrigation project in India.
+It is one of the biggest dams in India and is also a multipurpose hydro-electric and irrigation project in India.
 The dam aids irrigation water to West Godavari, Nalgonda, Krishna, Suryapet, Guntur, and Prakasam districts.
 It features one of the biggest reservoirs in the country

 Height – 124 metres